Fall Leaves —Managing A Beautiful Resource

 Leaf burning should also be avoided.
 It not only causes air pollution that adversely affects human health but also water pollution as the phosphorus and nitrogen compounds in the leaves are released in the atmosphere and then fall back to earth with precipitation, resulting in over-fertilization of our waterways.

-Fall leaves are not just beautiful to look at – they are a valuable, natural resource.
-Recycle them back into the earth for the trees and plants of your yard to use over and over again.
+Fall leaves are not just beautiful to look at — they are a valuable natural resource.
+Recycle them back into the earth so their nutrients can be used by the trees and plants of your yard over and over again.

 The Chautauqua Watershed Conservancy is a local, private nonprofit organization with a mission to preserve and enhance the water quality, scenic beauty, and ecological health of the lakes, streams, wetlands and watersheds of the Chautauqua region.
 To sign up for e-news updates, find more information on watershed care or support CWC’s conservation activities, visit us at chautauquawatershed.org or facebook.com/chautauquawatershed or call 664-2166.